 If you can’t name the most famous black, Puerto Rican, one-eyed, Jewish entertainer, that legend isn’t going to roll over in his grave, but he might knock out a traveling wing with a triple toe hit, or some similarly spectacular tap dance move.
 Sammy Davis, Jr. did not call himself “the most famous,” but “the only black, Puerto Rican, one-eyed, Jewish entertainer in the world.”
 From the age of three until his death, Davis (1925 – 1990) never stopped dancing, singing, acting and playing music.

-The first major documentary to examine the icon premieres February 19 on PBS: Sammy Davis, Jr.: I’ve Gotta Be Me by American Masters.
+The first major documentary to examine the icon premiered February 19 on PBS: Sammy Davis, Jr.: I’ve Gotta Be Me by American Masters (stream now).
 Directed by Sam Pollard, the film explores Davis’ vast talent and his journey for identity through the shifting tides of civil rights and racial progress during 20th-century America.
 After the broadcast, viewers will get to see 20 minutes of exclusive bonus performance footage spanning Davis’ career, answering any questions as to why Davis owned the name Mr. Show Business.